 We need your input to help shape the future of industry.

 The Aviation industry employs more than 90,000 people across its five main sub-sectors: domestic commercial aviation, international commercial aviation, general aviation, air-freight transport and aviation support infrastructure.

-The Rail industry employs more than 55,500 people across private and public operators, passenger & freight, track owners and managers, manufacturers and suppliers in urban, regional, and rural areas of Australia.
+The Rail industry employs more than 165,000 people across more than 900 companies comprised of private & public operators, passenger & freight operators, track owners & managers, manufacturers & suppliers.

 The Maritime industry in Australia is currently the world’s 5th largest in terms of the tonnage of its inbound and outbound freight task.
 10 per cent of the world’s sea trade passes through Australian ports.